-The Authority has deliberated at length on all the relevant issues and has come out with a position paper on 6th September 2007.
-This paper analysed various methods to provide IPTV and the associated regulatory issues with the objective of bringing clarity on various regulatory provisions and licensing requirements to encourage stakeholders to launch IPTV services as and when they so desire.
-Stakeholders were requested to submit comments by 21st September

-2007.All the comments received have been analysed.
+The Authority has deliberated at length on all the relevant issues and issued a position paper on 6th September 2007.
+This paper analysed various methods to provide IPTV and the associated regulatory issues with the objective of bringing clarity on various regulatory provisions and licensing requirements to encourage stakeholders to launch IPTV services.
+All the comments received were analysed.